 Section 5.4 Manner of Voting.
-Voting shall be oral unless a unless otherwise required by law, the President, or the majority of Members present vote to require voting by ballot or the oral vote is sufficiently disputed to require written ballots to determine the position of those Members entitled to vote.
+Voting shall be oral or electronic unless otherwise required by law, the President, or the majority of Members present vote to require voting by ballot or the oral vote is sufficiently disputed to require written ballots to determine the position of those Members entitled to vote.
 Elections and matters before the Society require a simple majority.

 ARTICLE VI Board of Directors

 Section 6.1 Composition and Number of Directors.
 The Board of Directors of the Society shall consist of the President, the President Elect, the Secretary, the Treasurer, the Immediate Past President, and two members elected from the membership.
 Board members who are absent two consecutive board meetings may be replaced by action of the Board.